 STEP 5: Nominated applicants will be put in contact with the Host University and will be guided through the remaining procedures by OIP.
 For more information please contact Ms. Olga Safa

-By applying for faculty or staff mobility, you agree tot eh following:
+By applying for faculty or staff mobility, you agree to the following:

 1-to go on the mobility if you get accepted2-to pay any extra charges that may not be covered by the grant3-to obtain your own visa4-to make all necessary bookings and payments by yourself5-to have obtained the approval of your director or manager

 Fund transfer is usually made by the host University to the participant's bank account.
 However, it may differ ffrom one university to another depending on the country regulations.
 In some cases, you might receive your grant in cash upon arrival at the host university, or in some other form such as a debit card.
-Grants might take time to be transferred to yoru account, and in some casesm are given upon arrival to the host univeristy, Therefore, you might have to pay for your ticket and hotel in advance from your own personal account.
+Grants might take time to be transferred to your account, therefore, you might have to pay for your ticket and hotel in advance from your own personal account.

 Also note that the grant money is a fixed amount and in some cases may not fully cover all your expenses.
 In such cases, you will have to cover the extra charges by yourself.

 Kindly read our frequently asked questions page for more information.

 Have you been accepted to go on ERASMUS+ mobility?
 Refer to these guidelines.

 "I would definitely recommend visiting Lund University; Swedish people are very nice and friendly, Lund is beautiful.
 It was very inspiring to meet with different staff members and professors at Lund University, and to learn more about the projects that they are involved in."
 Diane Audi, 2017